beatmadsen/tell/README.md

 #### Classes are actors

-When Dr. Alan Kay originally coined the term 'Object Oriented Programming' the inpiration was [a biological cell](http://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en) that could only communicate via messages.
+When Dr. Alan Kay originally coined the term 'Object Oriented Programming' the inspiration was [a biological cell](http://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en) that could only communicate via messages.
+Early object oriented languages like Smalltalk stayed largely true to this idea.
+Over time other ideas and language constructs such as inheritance and polymorphism have found their way into the common understanding of the term.

+The message passing concurrency pattern known as the 'Actor Model' might be said to be equally well fitted to the analogy of the biological cell, and indeed [draws some of its inspiration](https://en.wikipedia.org/wiki/History_of_the_Actor_model#Smalltalk) from early object languages.
+The actor model has recently gained popularity through the Scala library Akka.

+Classes in Tell are actors.
+Instances of classes, i.e. objects, can send and receive messages by means of method invocation.
+Invocation of methods is asynchronous and atomic; Multiple simultaneous method invocations will be dispatched sequentially with no guarantees about ordering.
+Even if the implementing runtime supports concurrency, the object can safely side-effect on its internal state without worrying about memory consistency issues, but there's no protection against logical race conditions where one invocation blindly assumes that another invocation has already happened.
+For these kinds of back-and-forth interactions callback closure parameters are useful.

+TODO: object graph leads to some ordering guarantees.

 #### Methods